Ambivalence (Neon Genesis Evangelion): Development and writing

-Critics compared the "Ambivalence" directional style with the works of Akio Jissoji, Sergei Eisenstein, and Jean-Luc Godard.
+Critics compared the "Ambivalence" directional style with the works of Akio Jissōji, Sergei Eisenstein, and Jean-Luc Godard.

-Anno initially considered killing Toji after his confrontation with Eva-01; at the beginning of the series' production, he promised King Records producer Toshimichi Ōtsuki he would not kill children characters, so he reconsidered and the writing staff decided to leave Toji mutilated.
-In the final version of the script, Toji loses only his left leg.
-This event is related to Anno's personal experience; his father, Takuyo Anno, lost his left leg in a youthful accident with a power saw and was forced to wear a prosthesis.
-Following the accident, Hideaki Anno developed a fascination with deformity, believing he could love only something that is stumpy.
-In Tetsujin 28-go, one of Anno's childhood shows, a robot loses an arm; Anno grew up believing he could not love a perfect thing and that amputated mecha were more beautiful.
-For this reason, Anno included scenes in which mechas are cruelly mutilated in his works.

 In the scene in which Eva-03 arrives in Japan, a diffusion process was applied to the cels to depict a heat haze.
 Furthermore, in the episode's original script was a scene in which Toji visits his sister in her hospital room.
 Although his sister was not supposed to be framed and have dialogue, Toji would tell her he had made his decision and leave her a gift.
 According to the Evangelion Chronicle magazine, "Ambivalence" does not explicitly state the name of the Fourth Child, although his identity is clear; the characters become anxious, arousing suspense for the climax in viewers.
 The same magazine noted there is no scene showing Toji wearing the Evangelion pilots' plugsuit and boarding the mecha, perhaps to shock viewers.
 According to official filmbooks on the series, the scene in which Hikari happily prepares bento for Toji unaware of the battle emphasizes the brutality of the confrontation.

+Anno initially considered killing Toji after his confrontation with Eva-01; at the beginning of the series' production, he promised King Records producer Toshimichi Ōtsuki he would not kill child characters, so he reconsidered, and the writing staff decided to leave Toji mutilated.
+The production had fallen so far behind schedule that Otsuki had not even seen Eva-03 before the episode aired.
+When he came across a model of it at a party celebrating the end of the series' production in a building in Shinjuku, he was taken by surprise and wondered who had authorized its release.
+In the final version of the script, Toji loses only his left leg.
+This event is related to Anno's personal experience; his father, Takuyo Anno, lost his left leg in a youthful accident with a power saw and was forced to wear a prosthesis.
+Following the accident, Anno developed a fascination with deformity, believing he could love only something that is stumpy.
+In Tetsujin 28-go, one of Anno's childhood shows, a robot loses an arm; Anno grew up believing he could not love a perfect thing and that amputated mecha were more beautiful.
+For this reason, Anno included scenes in which mechas are cruelly mutilated in his works.
+Academic scholar River Seager described the result as "eerie and gothic, often blurring the line between the genres of mecha and horror".
+Writer Claudio Cordella similarly stated that Evangelion units' fights are "brutal, taking on authentic splatter horror film tones".